 Photo of Miya with her masks at the JCCC gallery, 2019.
 Photo credit: Marjene Matsunaga Turnbull

-Follow me on Instagram, TikTok and Subscribe to my YouTube Channel:
+Follow me on Instagram and Subscribe to my YouTube Channel:

-Miya's artwork has been on the cover of 3 magazines: Visual Arts News (Atlantic Canada), Art Reveal (Germany) and Masks Literary Magazine (Columbia College Chicago Library), as well as featured on digital platforms such as Vogue (Thailand), Planted Journal (Italy), Gata Magazine, (Japan), Oficina Palimpsestus (Brazil), and The Perfect Magazine (UK), Based Istanbul (Turkey) and FoxyLab Magazine New York (US).
-Miya's artwork was presented at the Royal Anthropological Institute Film Festival in Bristol, UK by Dr. Nataliya Tchermalykh (University of Geneva), and her masks were used in a short film by Aïssa Maïga called "Nô Feminist" which premiered at the 75th Cannes Film Festival (May 2022).
+Her artwork has been on the cover of 3 magazines: Visual Arts News (Atlantic Canada), Art Reveal (Germany) and Masks Literary Magazine (Columbia College Chicago Library), as well as featured on digital platforms such as Vogue (Thailand), Planted Journal (Italy), Gata Magazine (Japan), Oficina Palimpsestus (Brazil), The Perfect Magazine (UK), Based Istanbul (Turkey) and FoxyLab Magazine New York (US).
+Miya's artwork was presented at the Royal Anthropological Institute Film Festival in Bristol, UK (2021) by Dr. Nataliya Tchermalykh (University of Geneva), and her masks were used in a short film by Aïssa Maïga called "Nô Feminist" which premiered at the 75th Cannes Film Festival (May 2022).

-Miya currently lives in K'jipuktuk (Halifax, Nova Scotia), on the east coast of Canada, on ancestral and unceded land of the Mi'kmaq People.
-She has been very fortunate to receive the support of Arts NS and Canada Council for the Arts, which has allowed her artwork to flourish.
+Miya currently lives in Kjipuktuk (Halifax, Nova Scotia), on the east coast of Canada, on ancestral and unceded land of the Mi'kmaq People.
+She has been very fortunate and grateful to receive the support of Arts NS and Canada Council for the Arts, which has allowed her artwork to flourish.

 Most of my masks are not for purchase since I often exhibit them together as a body, however you can always make me an offer for any particular mask.